benjaminwesson-okta/api/docs/endpoints/users.md

 ### POST /users/:id/lifecycle/forgot_password

-Generates a one-time token that can be used to reset a user's password.
+Generates a one-time token (OTT) that can be used to reset a user's password.
 The user will be required to validate their security question's answer when visiting the reset link.
-This operation can only be performed on users in **ACTIVE** or **RECOVERY** `status` that have a valid [recovery question credential](#recovery-question-object)
+This operation can only be performed on users with a valid [recovery question credential](#recovery-question-object) and have an **ACTIVE** `status`.

 #### Request Parameters